 On April 15, Match launched its in-app video date service.
 Prior to the pandemic, only 6% of users expressed interest in a video chat feature, but with a lack of other options during lockdown, 69% of people said they would use this feature — and it has proved popular.
 Once you’re connected with your Match and you’ve exchanged at least four messages, you’ll unlock the option to tap the Camera icon in the top right and go on a video date.
 If somebody video calls you and you’re not ready, you can simply tap to decline the call — the app won’t let them know you’ve declined, just that the call didn’t connect.
 You’ll find loads of helpful tips and information on the site for how to prepare for a video date — everything from choosing the right location and lighting to how to get the conversation started.
 There’s even a video from dating coach Hayley Quinn that will help you prep for your best video date ever.

 We’ve always been fans of Bumble for the variety of features it provides — and the fact that you can use the app for dating, business, or just to make friends.
-Now you can video chat or voice call within the app, too, with Bumble claiming a 21% increase in the use of their video chat feature during the pandemic.
-There’s even a new audio note function — great if you don’t fancy speaking to somebody in real time but still want to hear each other’s voices.
+Now you can video chat or voice call within the app, too, with Bumble claiming a 21% increase in the use of their video chat feature since the pandemic began.
+There’s even a new audio note function — great if you don’t fancy speaking to somebody in real-time but still want to hear each other’s voices.
 With Bumble’s video and voice chat, your personal information is protected.
 Once you’ve matched with someone, you’ll see a video chat and phone icon in the top right of your chat screen.
 If you’re female, the good news is that you can call somebody as soon as you match — this can count as your first move.
 Guys, we’re afraid you’ll have to wait until the first move has been made before the video and voice call options are unlocked.
 Bumble also offers the option to add the Virtual Dating button to your profile to signify you’re open to video chats, reducing your risk of rejection — and you can share videos and pictures in Bumble chat, too.

 Sign up for an account, create your profile, and add your favorite artists — you can even add a link to your Soundcloud, YouTube, or Spotify accounts, and connect your Last.fm or Songkick accounts to sync your events if you’re looking for concert buddies.
 If we had to pick a fault, the user base is rather small, so if you’re not in a major city, you might struggle to find matches.
 It’s also an iOS-only app right now, although we’re hopeful an Android version might be coming our way in the future.